Eliminating cervical cancer in Canada

 Key takeaways

-- The HPV vaccine is safe and effective in preventing cervical cancer and data continues to demonstrate its safety and effectiveness.1,2,3,4,5,6,7
+- The HPV vaccine is safe and effective in preventing cervical cancer and data continues to demonstrate its safety and effectiveness.(1-7)

-- Publicly funded, school-based and catch-up HPV vaccination programs are available in all provinces and territories.2
+- Publicly funded, school-based and catch-up HPV vaccination programs are available in all provinces and territories, however, eligibility varies.(5)

 Almost all cases of cervical cancer are caused by long-lasting infection with certain types of the human papillomavirus (HPV).
-HPV infection can also cause cancers of the vulva, vagina, penis and anus, as well as certain head and neck cancers.8 However, safe and effective HPV vaccines have been available and used in Canada for over 15 years2—and can prevent the kinds of infections that lead to cancer.3,4
+HPV infection can also cause six different types of cancer, including cancers of the vulva, vagina, penis and anus, as well as certain head and neck cancers.(8) However, safe and effective HPV vaccines have been available and used in Canada for over 15 years(5) — and can prevent the kinds of infections that lead to cancer.
+HPV vaccination works best when given at a young age, prior to exposure of HPV.(2,4)

-Natasha Lam, Patient & Family Advisor, Canadian Partnership Against Cancer
+Natasha Lam, Patient, Family & Caregiver Advisor, Canadian Partnership Against Cancer

 Centering equity and reconciliation